-As stated above, Boyd (1980; 1983) provided several different versions of the no-miracles argument defending scientific realism which relied on IBE.
+As stated above, Boyd (1980, 1983) provided several different versions of the nomiracles argument defending scientific realism which relied on IBE.
 Realism about scientific theories, Boyd claims, is the only scientifically plausible explanation for the instrumental reliability of scientific methodology.
 Boyd's refinement of the NMA focuses on the empirical success of theory-driven scientific methodology.
 The best scientific explanation for this methodological success is, according to Boyd, scientific realism.
 The criticism from Fine stated that this particular way of defending IBE is viciously circular.
-Psillos (1999; 2007; 2009) mitigates the impact of this objection by distinguishing between premise-circularity and rule-circularity, and proceeds to develop the explanationist defense of IBE for scientific realism based on novel empirical success.
-If we suppose, in line with Psillos, that rule-circularity is benign, we may assess if the explanationist defense of IBE gives us reason to believe that (1) is true.
+Psillos (1999, 2007, 2009) mitigates the impact of this objection by distinguishing between premise-circularity and rule-circularity, and proceeds to develop the explanationist defense of IBE for scientific realism based on novel empirical success.
+If we suppose, in line with Psillos, that rule-circularity is benign, we may assess if the explanationist defense of IBE gives us reason to believe that (1) is true.4

 A telling aspect of the explanationist defense of IBE that makes (1) implausible is that it takes the justification of IBE to be an a posteriori, empirically informed, process.
 The fact that scientific methodology is theory-laden and enjoys predictive and instrumental success is what gives us reason to believe that those theories we use in order to arrive at empirical success are (approximately) true.
 The relevant explanatory connection that the explanationist defense tries to establish is that between (novel) empirical success and truth.
 Only if the theory under consideration is empirically successful can one legitimately infer its truth.
 In this sense, the explanationist defense of IBE is dependent of the empirical success of scientific theories.
 It's hard to imagine what (if any) metaphysical theory can be considered empirically successful, at least under any definition of empirical success given by scientific realists.
-For example, (Psillos, 1999, 105) claims that empirical success "should be more rigorous than simply getting the facts right, or telling a story that fits the facts".
-Instead, the notion of empirical success that scientific realists use is one that
+For example, Psillos (1999, 105) claims that empirical success "should be more rigorous than simply getting the facts right, or telling a story that fits the facts".
+Instead, the notion of empirical success that scientific realists use is one that "includes the generation of novel predictions that are in principle testable".5 Given this definition, what in principle testable predictions do metaphysical theories generate?
+As a proof of concept regarding the lack of empirical success in metaphysical theories, we may use mereology: a field devoted to the relationship between a whole and its parts.6 In mereology, atomistic theories hold that "an atom (or "simple") is an entity with no proper parts, regardless of whether it is point-like or has spatial (and/or temporal) extension".
+Another set of theories in mereology claims that everything is made up

-&lt;sup>4From an empiricist point of view, one may not so easily concede that rule-circularity is benign, but for the present purposes, the question of viciousness is orthogonal.
+4From an empiricist point of view, one may not so easily concede that rule-circularity is benign, but for the present purposes, the question of viciousness is orthogonal.
 For an evaluation of rule-circularity and IBE, see Carter and Pritchard (2017).